mickey87910/jetbot_app_communication/README.md

 # jetbot_app_communication
 This Project is for the Contest.<br>
 What we have done is using APP to control,take picture,guide.
-# What can you see in this Project?
+# What is this Project for jetbot?
 1.You can control jetbot by using APP <br>
 2.You can use APP to take picture and then return result <br>
 3.You can use APP to load Guide AI model ,and then detect where it have to go <br>
+# Required
+Android version at least: 6.0
 # Step 1.
 Start Python Socket
 Initialize Server <br>
 <code> python3.6 jetbot_center.py </code> <br>